colin725/rff/README.md

 ## Details of simulated leagues

-* League size is set to 12
+* League size is set to 12 (this doesn't mean only 12 people can submit AIs, there is no limit on people submitting AIs)
 * Scoring is the standard found at sites like ESPN, but with 0.5 points per reception
 * There are 12 regular season weeks
 * The top four teams by wins and then points scored go to playoffs